6 Quick and Easy Snacking Cakes To Make Tonight

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a quick and easy baking project to serve after school, enjoy after dinner, or just for fun?
 Snacking cakes are the answer!
-Made with just a few ingredients, with no mixer needed, and baked in an 8-inch square or round pan, these are the perfect cakes for any day of the week.
+Made with just a few ingredients, with no mixer needed, and baked in an 8-inch square or round pan, these are 6 Quick and Easy Snacking Cakes to make any day of the week.

 Snacking cakes are the name of the game for busy home cooks who love a quick baking project (*raising my hand*).
 These are the best sort of cakes that requires minimal effort to mix up after school or pop in the oven while eating dinner.
 Want to bake one today?
 We’ve got you covered with chocolate, vanilla, applesauce, pumpkin, and peanut butter versions!